 This remote region in western Papua New Guinea contains the Hindenburg Wall, a limestone network of plateaus more than a mile high.
 The 30-mile-long series of bluffs features nearly undisturbed ecosystems high above the ground.
-A recent biological survey of the area found 1,109 animal and plant species, almost 100 of which were new to science.
+A 2013 biological survey of the area found 1108 animal and plant species, almost 100 of which were new to science [PDF].

 Though Vikings landed in Greenland around 1000 CE, we’re still discovering parts of the far-northern region.
-Six new, untouched islands off the coast were discovered as recently as 1999, and much of the inland part of the country is still uninhabited.
-Some 80 percent of the island is covered by ice cap.
+Melting glaciers continue to reveal new islands.
+Much of the inland part of the country is still uninhabited, as roughly 80 percent of the island is covered by ice cap.

-This almost 8,000-foot-tall peak is the largest of a series of mountains that have developed much like separate islands, with very different species making their homes on the different peaks.
-Last year, a group of biologists and rock climbers teamed up to conduct field work in the region, where rock climbing is sometimes the only way to get at unexplored habitats.
+This almost 8000-foot-tall peak is the largest of a series of mountains that have developed much like separate islands, with very different species making their homes on the different peaks.
+In 2014, a group of biologists and rock climbers teamed up to conduct fieldwork in the region, where rock climbing is sometimes the only way to get to unexplored habitats.